-What do you think about PetSmart, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite a strong four-star rating, PetSmart may not be your top choice.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 Motley Fool newsletter services have recommended buying shares of PetSmart and Wal-Mart, as well as creating a diagonal call position in Wal-Mart.
 The Fool owns shares of Wal-Mart.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.